ABT Needs Your Support Now ABT CRISIS RELIEF FUND

 Lyle joined the corps de ballet of Boston Ballet in 2010.
 His roles with the Boston Ballet included the Divertissement in Balanchine’s A Midsummer Night’s Dream, Five Couples in Balanchine’s Symphony in Three Movements, The Bear, The Mouse King, Russian Dance and Spanish Dance in The Nutcracker as well as roles in La Bayadère, Don Quixote, Romeo and Juliet, Theme and Variations and Études.

 Lyle joined the corps de ballet of American Ballet Theatre in 2012.
-His repertoire with the Company includes one of the Three Ivans in Aurora’s Wedding, a Step-Sister in Cinderella, Village Notary in La Fille mal gardée, Kaschei in Firebird, Wilfred in Giselle, Standard Bearer in The Green Table, St. John Rivers in Jane Eyre, Drosselmeyer, the Russian Dance and Mother Ginger in Alexei Ratmansky’s The Nutcracker, the Fiancé’s Father in On the Dnieper, Lord Montague in Romeo and Juliet, Prince Fortune and the Indian Prince in Ratmansky’s The Sleeping Beauty, Lead Czardas and the Spanish Dance in Swan Lake, Sebastian in The Tempest and featured roles in After You, Bach Partita, The Brahms-Haydn Variations, Dream within a Dream (deferred), In the Upper Room and Raymonda Divertissements.
+His repertoire with the Company includes one of the Three Ivans in Aurora’s Wedding, a Step-Sister in Cinderella, Village Notary in La Fille mal gardée, Kaschei in Firebird, Wilfred in Giselle, Standard Bearer in The Green Table, St. John Rivers in Jane Eyre, Drosselmeyer, the Russian Dance and Mother Ginger in Alexei Ratmansky’s The Nutcracker, Ariston in Of Love and Rage, the Fiancé’s Father in On the Dnieper, Lord Montague in Romeo and Juliet, Prince Fortune and the Indian Prince in Ratmansky’s The Sleeping Beauty, Lead Czardas and the Spanish Dance in Swan Lake, Sebastian in The Tempest and featured roles in After You, Bach Partita, The Brahms-Haydn Variations, Dream within a Dream (deferred), In the Upper Room and Raymonda Divertissements.

 He created Leandre in Ratmansky’s Harlequinade, Ladislav Slivovitz in Whipped Cream, a leading role in AFTERITE and a featured role in Songs of Bukovina.